Table of Contents

 Type conversion in Java is a fundamental concept that allows for the transformation of data from one primitive type to another.
 However, this process is not without its challenges.
 Care must be taken to avoid data loss and unexpected behavior when converting between types with different sizes and ranges.

 One common pitfall is the loss of precision when converting from a floating-point type to an integer type.
 This conversion will truncate the decimal part, potentially leading to significant errors in calculations.
-Another issue arises when converting larger types to smaller ones, such as a long to an int, which can result in overflow if the value exceeds the range of the target type.
+Another issue arises when converting larger types to smaller ones, such as a long

-• Sign issues: Converting negative numbers between different types.
+when the value is too small. - Sign issues: Converting negative numbers between different types.

 It is essential to understand the implications of type conversion and to use explicit casting only when necessary.
 Always check the range of the target type before conversion to prevent runtime errors.